university-bootcamp/coding-environment/cloud-ide.md

 As a final step, follow the [account setup guide](account-setup.md) to hook up your workspace to your GitHub and heroku accounts.

-> <span id="workspace-note">Note</span>: Codenvy takes a snapshot of your workspace when it stops, and starts it back up at the state in which you left it so that your work doesn't get lost.
-However, you _will_ need to run the postgres service when starting your workspace if it has been stopped (using `service postgresql start`).
+> <span id="workspace-note">Note</span>: Codenvy takes a "snapshot" of your workspace when it stops, and when you return starts it back up at the state in which you left it.
+This keeps your work from getting lost, but doesn't preserve any running services.
+Thus, you will need to run the postgres service when starting your workspace ( `service postgresql start`).

 ## Using Codenvy